UNIVERSITY OF NEW SOUTH WALES (2014-2019)

 4. RArEST a collaborative project to improve awareness, education, training and support for rare disease across Australia.

-She is also a chief investigator on many national and international rare disease programs including the newly launched national undiagnosed disease program UDN-Aus, the Australian Functional Genomic Network and the Diagnostic Working Group of the Undiagnosed Disease Network International.
+She is also a chief investigator on several national and international rare disease programs including the newly launched national undiagnosed disease program UDN-Aus, the Australian Functional Genomic Network and the Diagnostic Working Group of the Undiagnosed Disease Network International.

 She strives to ensure that the patient and family voice is always central to all her research.